Brain signals could Fine-Tune Parkinson's treatment

 Summary

-This study tests whether using brain imaging and electrical signals to program deep brain stimulation (DBS) can improve movement and reduce 'OFF' time in people with Parkinson's disease.
-Twenty adults aged 30-70 who are candidates for DBS surgery will be randomly assigned to either standard programming or a data-guided approach.
-The goal is to see if the objective method leads to better motor control and quality of life over 6 months.
+This study tests whether using brain imaging and electrical signals to program deep brain stimulation (DBS) works better than the usual method for people with Parkinson's disease.
+Twenty adults aged 30 to 70 who are getting DBS will be randomly assigned to either standard programming or a biomarker-guided approach.
+The goal is to see if the new method reduces daily 'off' time and improves quality of life.

 Get updates